BlakeDonn/BD-Flashcards/README.md

 ## Setup

-1. Clone down this Repo (if using ssh run "git clone git@github.com:BlakeDonnBD-Flashcards.git")
+1. Clone down this Repo (if using ssh run `git clone git@github.com:BlakeDonnBD-Flashcards.git`

 2. run `npm install` in the root of the cloned directory